jcolag/entropy-arbitrage/2020-04-16-trek-balance.md

 However, something I want to draw attention to is the odd way that the Romulan crew seems to reflect the crew of the *Enterprise*, specifically the leadership:  We have the Commander, who we're told multiple times has the same instincts and rough personality as Kirk.
 He's advised by his older, more jaded friend and is ably assisted by someone who doesn't *quite* fit in with the rest of the crew and has a reputation for disobeying orders for what he believes is the greater good.

 While we can't necessarily be sure that the intent was to show that the crews are almost mirror images of each other, the fact that the Romulan bridge is all focused on the center device (rather than attention directed to the fringes) is similarly suggestive.
-And the planets we were told about at the start---[Romulus and Remus](https://en.wikipedia.org/wiki/Romulus_and_Remus)---are named for the legendary founder of Rome and his twin.
+And the planets we were told about at the start---{% wiki Romulus_and_Remus|Romulus and Remus|en %}---are named for the legendary founder of Rome and his twin.
 Remus, losing a contest to Romulus, in some versions of the myth picked a fight that led to Romulus killing him, leaving Romulus the only founder of Rome.

  > **SPOCK**: From the outpost's protective shield.
 Cast rodinium.
 This is the hardest substance known to our science.